A natural, green hedge offers a privacy solution

 When planting, dig up the soil and plant at the correct depth and be sure to add the recommended dose of fertilizer to get the root system established.
 A regular, seasonal dosing with fertilizer will ensure healthy growth.

-Regular trimming will ensure a dense and bushy growth from the base to the top.
 Trimming on a regular basis will also ensure plenty of new growth that will quickly fill up and form a hedge as the plants grow in height.
+Learn more about it from the related website WiredShopper.

 What height for a hedge